 I join the host of NewsTalk 1010’s “The Rush” for a segment called “Entertainment Court.”
 Each week I serve as the judge, Reshmi as the juror, and we render a verdict on the week’s biggest pop culture stories.

 This week we ask, Is “Avatar: The Way of Water” a drama with lots of animation, or an animated movie with dramatic elements, like “Guillermo Del Toro’s Pinocchio,” which was only nominated in the animation category?
 Did the pandemic kill off movies for adults, or are adults to blame for the lack of success of recent movies aimed at mature audiences?
 Does Adam Sandler deserve the Mark Twain Prize for Humour?

-Richard speaks to “CTV News at Six” anchor Andria Case about the best movies and television to watch this weekend.
-This week we have a look at Guillermo Del Toro’s film noir “Nightmare Alley,” the animated documentary “Flee” and the Crave musical drama “Shoplifters of the World.”
+I appear on “CTV News at 6” with anchor Andria Case to talk about the best movies and television to watch this weekend.
+This week I have a look at the Will Smith drama “Emancipation,” Olivia Colman in “Empire of Light” and “Guillermo Del Toro’s Pinocchio.”